 Finding the Best Places to Retire Since 2006!

 A "Snowbird" and Tourist Destination, Clearwater is Home to Beautiful Clearwater Beach, Often Named One of the Nation's Best

 Beautiful, bright Clearwater stretches across the Pinellas Peninsula, which sits between Tampa Bay and the Gulf of Mexico on Florida's mid-Gulf Coast.
 The Intracoastal Waterway separates Clearwater from its breathtaking oceanfront beach, Clearwater Beach.

-Clearwater housing runs the gamut from modest ranch ramblers and cottages to luxury highrise oceanfront condos.
+Housing runs the gamut from modest ranch ramblers and cottages to luxury highrise oceanfront condos.
 The north end of town tends to be less expensive than the west or south.
 Island Estates is a quiet island neighborhood between Clearwater and Clearwater Beach and has waterfront homes and a rescue and rehabilitation aquarium with dolphins, sea turtles, otters, and white pelicans.
 Sand Key is a peaceful oceanfront neighborhood south of Clearwater Beach.

 Cost of Living: 2% below the national average